trader7/nats-cron/README.md

 ./bin/nats-cron list
 ```

-**Note:** The CLI now uses the subject as the primary identifier - no more separate IDs to manage!
+**Note:** Jobs are identified by subject - no separate IDs or complex payloads needed!

 ## Embedding in Go Applications